Ocean air, salty hair. How to make an all-natural DIY Sea Salt Spray for textured, wavy hair.

-- If you have thin, straight hair and you’d like the wave-look to last all day, simply wash hair the night before then spray your hair with the mixture while it’s still damp.
+- If you have thin, straight hair and you’d like the wave-look to last all day, wash hair the night before then spray your hair with the mixture while it’s still damp.
 Next, either French braid into pigtails or wrap into a scrunched bun on top of your head.
 Leave overnight.
-By the time morning arrives, your hair should be dry.
-Spray some more of the mixture onto hair, then take out the braids/bun.
+By the time the morning arrives, your hair should be dry.
+Spray some more of the mixture onto your hair, then take out the braids/bun.
 Your hair will be wavy all day!
 If you want more stiffness, spray a little more onto your hair then scrunch again.

-- For hair with curls, kinks, and coils, spray mixture onto sopping wet hair, post-wash.
+- For hair with curls, kinks, and coils, spray the mixture onto sopping wet hair, post-wash.
 It’ll promote defined, hydrated curls, minus the crunch.

 Beach waves hair spray tutorial

 What’s your favourite thing about going to the beach?
-Does your hair develop beachy waves after swimming?
+Does your hair develop waves after swimming?
 Share below.